aaronbloomfield/ccc/hws/dex/index.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here.
-So far there aren't any significant changes to report.
+Typo fixes and minor clarifications are not listed here. <!--  So far there aren't any significant changes to report. -->

+- Tuesday, 4/11: Clarified the necessary `require()` line at the bottom of the `onERC20Received()` sub-section

 ### ETH price